-- Never operate damaged or malfunctioning magnets. - Never operate a magnet with a direct electrical short to the magnet case this presents a severe shock hazard. - Electrical power interruption to electromagnets may cause the load to drop with a risk of injury to anyone in close proximity. - Never remove or damage Operating and Warning labels. - If the magnet was provided with a remote control unit, NEVER place the control unit in a position where the switch could be accidentally activated to "RELEASE" or "GRIP". - Disassembly or repair of this magnet can result in reduced holding power and/or cause an unsafe condition.
-Anytime the magnet is disassembled beyond the parts list shown in this manual, the magnet must be re-tested for breakaway force in accordance ANSI/ASME - Never connect or disconnect a magnet when the power is on.
+- " Never operate damaged or malfunctioning magnets. - " Never operte a magnet with a direct electrical short to the magnet case this presents a severe shock hazard. - " Electrical power interruption to electromagnets may cause the load to drop with a risk of injury to anyone in close proximity.
+Note that ElectroPerm magnets are not affected by electrical power interruptions once they have been turned on and fully charged. - " Never remove or damage Operating and Warning labels. - " If the magnet was provided with a remote control unit, NEVER place the control unit in a position where the switch could be accidentally activated to "RELEASE" or "GRIP". - " Disassembly or repair of this magnet can result in reduced holding power and/or cause an unsafe condition.
+Anytime the magnet is disassembled beyond the parts list shown in this manual, the magnet must be re-tested for breakaway force in accordance ANSI/ASME B30.20. - " Never connect or disconnect a magnet when the power is on.